TomaszPosluszny/TomaszPosluszny/README.md

 ### 😀 About me

-My Name is Tomek !
+My name is Tomek !

 Welcome to my repository!
 I'm a beginner programmer and this is my place to share my projects and progress in learning programming.
 I want to grow as a programmer and learn new technologies.